quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 sent by a receiver, but doing so increases the likelihood that time-sensitive feedback is delayed as well.
 For example, as described in {{loss}}, delaying acknowledgements can increase the time it takes for a sender to detect packet loss.
-Sending an IMMEDIATE_ACK can help mitigate this mitigate this problem.
+Sending an IMMEDIATE_ACK can help to mitigate this problem.

 An IMMEDIATE_ACK frame can be useful in other situations as well.
 For example, if a sender wants an immediate RTT measurement or if a sender wants to establish